sandxxax/IIPP-Internship/T-pot Honeypot CE/README.md

 ![image](https://github.com/sandxxax/IIPP-Internship/assets/122590982/b1a368f7-cfc3-464e-aa58-e97dfba63fb0)

-We can go to networking in our T-pot cockpit to analyse the ports and interfaces used by various honeypots: here we can see that our cowrie is using 172.18.0.1/16 as ip address and br-8b045e5dO8eb interface
+We can go to networking in our T-pot cockpit to analyse the ports and interfaces used by various honeypots Here we can see that our cowrie is using:
+- 172.18.0.1/16 as ip address and
+-  br-8b045e5dO8eb as interface

 ![image](https://github.com/sandxxax/IIPP-Internship/assets/122590982/0530d244-8dc0-4c18-83e4-b9ed018c4014)